Luca Gemello: Loan to Renate

 On 24 August 2020, Gemello joined Renate on a new loan.
 He became the first-choice goalkeeper once more, maintaining his starting role for the rest of the season, as his squad reached the play-offs, but ultimately didn't reach promotion.

 Return to Torino

 After returning to Torino in the summer of 2021, he remained in the squad as the third-choice goalkeeper, behind Vanja Milinković-Savić and Etrit Berisha: although he served as a reserve during the entire first half of the season, in December of the same year he nevertheless had the opportunity to extend his contract with the club, which was prolonged until 2023, with an option for one more year.

 Following the unavailability of the starting keeper Milinković-Savić, on 10 January 2022 Gemello made his debut for Torino, as well as in Serie A, playing the entirety of a 4–0 home win against Fiorentina.

+Perugia

+On 3 August 2024, Gemello signed a three-season contract with Perugia in Serie C.